 Even if they’re new to you, the grooves on the REP barbells are too shallow to be a deal-breaker.

 Bottom line – take a closer look at the sleeves before you order.
-You can see slightly grooved sleeves of the Excalibur barbell and the smooth sleeves of the V2 power bar in the image below.
+You can see slightly grooved sleeves of the Colorado barbell and the smooth sleeves of the V2 power bar in the image below.

 5 – Spin – bushings vs. bearing bar